luigifreda/pyslam/docs/system_overview.md

 <!-- /TOC -->

-This document presents a system overview and diagrams that outline the main workflow, its components, and class relationships/dependencies.
-To make the diagrams more readable, some minor components and arrows have been omitted.
-A **pdf version** of this presentation (with futher details) is available [here](./tex/document.pdf).
+This document provides a high-level system overview, including diagrams that illustrate the main workflow, key components, and class relationships or dependencies.
+For clarity, some minor elements and arrows have been omitted from the diagrams.
+A more detailed version of this presentation is available as a [PDF document](./tex/document.pdf).

 ---